Sunday Morning Program

 Suggested donation: $5

 Once you’ve received beginning instruction and an orientation the Monastery, you’re welcome to join us during the Monastery’s regular weekly schedule of morning and evening zazen (except during sesshin weeks).
-You must register ahead on our Calendly page for zazen and on the Program Page for Sundays.
+See above for more information.

 Frequently Asked Questions